GeorgiaBreckell/Methylation/normalise_coverage/README.md

-Normalising reads from sequencing experiments for use in Nanodisco
+## Normalising reads from sequencing experiments for use in Nanodisco

 1. For each strain, a reference genome is required.

 2. Reads are normalised by mapping reads to windows of the genome, a yaml file describing these windows is required.
-This can be produced with the R script "normalisation_yaml_files.R", which will produce a yaml file for each contig in the genome.
+This can be produced with the R script *normalisation_yaml_files.R*, which will produce a yaml file for each contig in the genome.
 ```
 Rscript normalisation_yaml_files.R {reference_genome.fasta}
 ```